 Audit Logging

 The ScriptRunner audit log helps you inspect the script configuration changes made by your users.
-The audit log service logs add, edit, or delete operations for ScriptRunner scripts as part of application audit log.
+The audit log service logs add, edit, or delete operations for ScriptRunner scripts as part of the application audit log.
 The service also logs execution of built-in scripts that could potentially change the system.

 View Audit Log

-ScriptRunner audit logging is enabled by default since ScriptRunner v5.3.8 as part of Confluence audit log.
+ScriptRunner audit logging is enabled by default since ScriptRunner v5.3.8 as part of the Confluence audit log.
 You must be a Confluence administrator to view the Confluence audit log.

-Disabling Audit Log
+Disable Audit Log

 You won’t be able to inspect ScriptRunner script configuration changes if the audit logging is disabled.
-Disabling ScriptRunner audit logging mechanism is highly discouraged unless you have a strong reason.
+Disabling the ScriptRunner audit logging mechanism is highly discouraged unless you have a strong reason.

 To disable the audit logging, follow these steps:

-1. Login as an administrator.
+1. Log in as an administrator.

 2. Go to [BASE-URL]/admin/darkfeatures.action.